 - How to talk to your kids about sexual abuse by Some Secrets Should Never Be Kept

 NetSmartz is one of our favorite FREE tools for parents produced by the National Center for Missing & Exploited Children.
 They have specific talking points and conversation starters for parents on topics including cyber bullying, sexting, social media, gaming and more.
-In addition, they provide free presentations and relevant videos with real-life stories that you can use to talk to your kids about these things.
+In addition, they provide free presentations and relevant videos with real-life stories.

 Most states (including Texas) do not mandate human trafficking training for educators nor is it a required topic for students on any grade level.
 This must change.
 Talk to your school.
 Invite your PTA or parent group to host an awareness night to learn about human trafficking and how you can keep your kids safe.
 You should also ask your school to provide awareness and prevention programming to the students.

-Traps is Traffick911's interactive youth program designed to equip youth and parents to avoid the tricks, traps and lures of traffickers.
-The program is geared toward ages 12-18 and is also adapted and presented to PTA's and parent groups.
-If you are in Traffick911's service area (see where we currently work), you can request a parent and/or student presentation.
+Traps is Traffick911's youth program designed to equip youth and parents to avoid the tricks, traps and lures of traffickers.
+The program is geared toward ages 12-18 and is also presented to PTA's and parent groups.
+If you are in our service area (see where we currently work), you can request a parent and/or student presentation.
 If you're an educator, you can request a professional staff training, too.